Hydrogen fluoride: Aqueous solutions

 which forms an extremely acidic liquid (H_{0} = −15.1).

 Reactions with Lewis acids

 Like water, HF can act as a weak base, reacting with Lewis acids to give superacids.
 A Hammett acidity function (H_{0}) of −21 is obtained with antimony pentafluoride (SbF_{5}), forming fluoroantimonic acid.

-Production
+Synthesis

-Hydrogen fluoride is typically produced by the reaction between sulfuric acid and pure grades of the mineral fluorite:
+Hydrogen fluoride is typically produced by the reaction between sulfuric acid and pure grades of the mineral fluorite (calcium fluoride):